What are the benefits of an open-door policy?

 One of the first and most important things to cover in the context of an open door policy is the fact that small challenges turn into big problems when left unaddressed for a long period of time.
 For whatever reason, it may be intimidation, or the fact that an employee doesn’t feel able to approach a manager of the CEO, a small, easily-solved issue can mutate into a massive problem for the organisation.
 It’s important to remember that these staff members are effectively your eyes and ears on the ground.
 They’ve got invaluable knowledge about your day to day operations, and the ability to spot a trend or issue before it becomes prevalent.
 In acknowledgment of this simple fact, I believe it’s important to welcome those people into your office and address issues from the ground up, before they grow into an existential problem for the organisation.

 Something that comes to mind in the context of empowering your staff with an open door policy is a quote from Bob Nelson, who says that “an open door doesn’t do much for a closed mind,” and this takes into account both the mind of the leader and the employee.
-As I’ve written about recently, there’s a fine art to listening effectively, and those that have mastered the art will get more value out of every interaction they find themselves in.
+There’s a fine art to listening effectively, and those that have mastered the art will get more value out of every interaction they find themselves in.
 In reference to Bob Nelson’s aforementioned quote, it’s one thing to have your door open, and another completely separate issue to have your ears and your mind open when an employee walks into the office.

 Now, moving onto another essential piece of the puzzle: empowering staff.
 Having an open-door policy in your organisation empowers your staff, whether or not that is apparent to them.
 It’s more so that the reverse is true- when an individual working in an office with an open door policy moves to a more rigid framework, they’ll feel less empowered to do their job and communicate.
 We’ll discuss the hierarchical aspects of this in a minute, but for now, let’s think about what constitutes empathy in the context of an organisation.
 If you can recognise the fact that as humans, we’re social creatures, would you appreciate a gesture like your manager having an open door, and the subsequent approachability that comes with it?